Prague Lesser Quarter

 At the centre of the Lesser Quarter is the Baroque Lesser Town Square, home to the magnificent St Nicholas Church.
 It is one of the most striking buildings in the district but in the cobbled streets around the square there are many more, including the Old Town Hall and Smiricky Palace.

 Experiencing the past

 The historic cobbled streets of the Lesser Quarter are among Prague’s most impressive and it would be easy to spend a day exploring the small shops and friendly pubs in the area.
 And as the evening draws to a close and the streets of the area get quieter, visitors can imagine life in Prague’s illustrious heyday.

 Prague is a patchwork of attractive areas, each boasting its own unique character.
 The Lesser Quarter is one of the most rewarding of these but all of the areas are within easy reach of the superior rooms available at the Radisson Blu Alcron Hotel, Prague.
-The first-rate hotel accommodation in Prague is the perfect base for a stay in the city.
+The hotel is the perfect base for a stay in the city.